PlamediD/Traveler-app-/README.md

 Users can now set a budget for their trip.
 Testing was added for this functionality, and there is also a weather API.
 Tests have been provided for the new functionality.

+## Milestone 3
+Implement maps and directions to help users navigate to their destination improve app performance, security, and overall user experience.
+Additionally, add a 'to pack ' feature that allows the user to have a list of items that they need to pack for the specific trip and mark wheter or not htey have already packed it.
+Test user experience